EricGJB/HAD_channel_estimation/README.md

 # HAD_channel_estimation
-The source code of paper "A Deep Learning Based Channel Estimation Framework in Hybrid Analog-Digital Massive MIMO Systems"
+The source code of paper "Deep Learning based Channel Estimation for Massive MIMO with Hybrid Transceivers"